pnarang0/Real-Estate-Insights/README_Milestone2.md

 Standardizing and encoding also ensures our future dashboard will perform more efficiently and accurately.

-These transformations are made not just to enable technical improvements, but also to help **real estate agents and potential homebuyers** better interpret housing trends.
+These transformations are made not just to enable technical improvements, but also to help **real estate agents**  for better interpret housing trends.
 For example, a real estate agent can now understand how pricing per square foot varies with amenities and layout quality.

 ---